kevingopalan/TovinOS/README.md

 Currently paused I guess (stil some minor changes every few months or so)

+Still remapping icons over to BeautySolar so that I can get rid of Fluent Icons.

 ## Known bugs

 - Setup does not load if dark mode is toggled when setup is not finished